nodemailer/wildduck/README.md

 ## Message filtering

-Wild Duck has built-in message filtering in LMTP server.
+WildDuck has built-in message filtering in LMTP server.
 This is somewhat similar to Sieve even though the filters are not scripts.

-Filters can be managed via the [Wild Duck API](https://api.wildduck.email/#api-Filters).
+Filters can be managed via the [WildDuck API](https://api.wildduck.email/#api-Filters).

 ## IMAP Protocol Differences